duncann008/weekend-jquery-salary-calculator/README.md

 9. Time to style!
     -  Fixed the input fields' dimensions.
     -  Added a hover background color for the employees' table.
+    -  Centered, added a hover, and styled my delete buttons.